gypsydave5/fizztime/README.md

 FIZZTIME
 ========

-A timer in bash, for keeping track of how fast you're getting (or not in my case) at the Fizzbuzz challenge.
+A timer, written in bash, for keeping track of how fast you're getting (or not in my case) at the Fizzbuzz challenge.
 It writes a 'fizzbuzz_times_log.txt' with the time an date you started and the time taken.